 Why we chose the Jabra Elite 75t:

-If you’ve never had a problem getting earbuds to fit comfortably, this may not be a huge selling point, but we think the Jabra Elite 75t are some of the best-fitting earbuds you can buy.
+As much as we love the Jabra Elite 85t, we acknowledge that their slightly larger shape and oval eartips may not fit quite as snugly as some folks may want — which could be a problem if super active workouts are your thing.
+The Jabra Elite 75t are some of the best-fitting earbuds you can buy.
 And if you have had trouble in the past, we don’t need to tell you how important this is.

 So yes, they fit incredibly well and remain comfortable for hours of use, but that’s not the whole story.
 The Elite 75t have excellent sound quality, with a bass response that’s so commanding we think you’ll be as shocked as we were that so much boom can come from such small buds.